 While Houston and the country listened to White’s description of the Houston shoreline from space, the astronaut couldn’t hear Houston.
 White was connected to the spacecraft by a tether that supplied him with oxygen, a communications link to McDivitt, and a way to pull himself back to the open hatch.
 Unfortunately, the link between astronauts was separate from their link with Houston; McDivitt had to manually switch lines to speak to mission control.
 It took three minutes for Houston capcom Gus Grissom to get confirmation from McDivitt that White was indeed outside.

 White exhausted the air supply in his zip in just over four minutes leaving him with nothing but the tether to control his movements around the spacecraft.
-It was awkward, far less precise than the gun, but it did give him the ability to manoeuvre around the spacecraft.
+It was awkward, far less precise than the gun, but it did give him the ability to maneuver around the spacecraft.
 He floated around to the spacecraft’s nose, but decided the end with antennas providing communications with Earth was a bad place to be.
 He floated to the back end and watched thrusters firing from five or six feet away.
 He floated over the McDivitt’s window, smearing the protective coating.
 “You smeared up my windshield, you dirty dog!”
 McDivitt complained.
 “Well, hand me out a Kleenex and I’ll clean it,” White replied.

 After about 15 minutes, Grissom in Houston started calling up to the spacecraft, trying in vain to be heard.
 The spacecraft was fast approaching the night side of the planet where it would be too dark for White to see.
 They would also be out of communications range with Houston.
 Mission control wanted everything squared away before that happened, but Grissom’s ten calls in over a minute went unanswered.